Osaka decision a reminder that all sports - football included - still don't prioritise mental wellbeing

 As a preliminary step, the PFA should ensure that these measures are in place for all footballers, as simple structural changes could make a huge difference.

-“Just imagine you're doing your job and you've got 10,000 people screaming at you, saying you're a piece of sh*.
+“Just imagine you're doing your job and you've got 10,000 people screaming at you, saying you're a piece of sh*t.
 You’d fall apart,” Gervis says.

 “It's a difficult world to live in.
 Social media makes it a hundred times worse.
 We as spectators feel entitled to say all these things as if it wouldn’t, on some level, do damage.”